DonBraulio/tuneo/README.md

 ## 📜 License

-The project is open-source, but redistribution as a competing app in the app stores is not allowed (see `LICENSE` file).
-Feel free to use the code for personal or non-competing projects.
+This project is open-source, but redistribution as a competing commercial app is prohibited.
+See the LICENSE file for details (based on MIT with an added restriction on app store competition).

+Feel free to use the code for personal or non-competing commercial projects.
 If you have any questions about usage, please don't hesitate to reach out!